 Using Moving Averages to Assess the Stock Trend

-You can now look at the chart; the stock is in a short-term uptrend if the price exceeds the green line.
-The stock is in a medium-term uptrend if the price is above the orange moving average.
+You can now look at the chart.
+The stock is in a short-term uptrend if the price exceeds the green line.
+It is in a medium-term uptrend if the price is above the orange moving average.
 Finally, if the price is above the white 200-day moving average, it is in a long-term uptrend.

 If the price exceeds the 200-day moving average, we can assume it is a long-term uptrend.
 Below, then it is in a long-term downtrend.
 200 days = 10 months = months to years time frame.